 The healthcare reimbursement process

 Most health reimbursement plans allow employees to submit their medical expenses for reimbursement.
-Employers or third-party administrators can then approve or deny a request for reimbursement based on the plan's specific rules and regulations.
+Employers or third-party administrators (TPAs) can then approve or deny a request for reimbursement based on the plan's specific rules and regulations.
 Once approved, employers reimburse employees up to their monthly allowance.

 What are the different types of healthcare reimbursement?